 Can I Bleach My Hair Every Two Weeks?

-Exerts do not advise bleaching hair every two weeks.
-Experts suggest that hair should be allowed resting time a minimum of 3 weeks and a maximum of 6 weeks before undergoing another bleaching treatment.
+Experts do not advise bleaching hair every two weeks.
+They suggest that hair be allowed resting time for a minimum of three weeks and a maximum of six weeks before undergoing another bleaching treatment.

-Always consider hair health first when planning to bleach, whether it’s the first or second.
+Always consider hair health first when planning to bleach, whether it’s the first or second time.
 If possible, conduct a strand test to see how your hair reacts to the bleach.
-You’ll know what measures to follow to get the lightness you want from bleaching your hair from then on.
+Then, you’ll know what measures to follow to get the lightness you want from bleaching your hair.

 The Downsides of Bleaching